mohammad-malik/elephant-mice-cicids2017/README.md

 ## Methodological notes

 - The original paper used a private enterprise backbone trace; this project **mirrors the methodology** using public flows.
-- Elephant detection is operationally defined as “top X% of flows when ordered by total bytes.”
-The default cutoff is 5%, matching the paper’s reported elephant prevalence.
+- Elephant detection is operationally defined as “bytes ≥ mean + 3·std” (Chebyshev) on `bidirectional_bytes`, matching the paper’s size-only rule and reproducing the ~5% elephant prevalence over ~55,726 sampled flows.
 - Baseline models follow the same family (classical ML with small feature set).
 Hyperparameters are intentionally conservative to keep comparisons fair and transparent.
 - Notebook outputs (9 figures, 3 tables) are tailored for academic reporting: dataset profiling, threshold justification, and classifier benchmarking.